razorpay/blade/rfcs/0001-tokens-naming-convention.md

 * Until we have our documentation site in place, this RFC can serve the purpose of documentation.

 # Open Questions
-- Maybe a better name for `behavior` which is defined as the the sub level in `Base`.
+- Maybe a better name for `behavior` which is defined as the the sub level in `Base`?
+- I'm still not able to visualise if creating component tokens under `packages/blade/tokens` makes sense at all?
+  - Will we gain anything on the consumer side if we just consume the tokens?
+Didn't come across any use case yet.
+  - This has an upside though, for example all our tokens can be referenced from just one package.
+Again can't visualise what will we gain.
 # References
 - [Naming Tokens in Design Systems](https://medium.com/eightshapes-llc/naming-tokens-in-design-systems-9e86c7444676)
 - [Design Tokens](https://spectrum.adobe.com/page/design-tokens/)